MapsPeople/docs/src/android/v3/getting-started/search.md

     </mi-tab-panel>
 </mi-tabs>

-Implement a BottomSheet to the bottom of your MapsActivity Layout.
-The root of the view should be a CoordinatorLayout.
+Implement a `BottomSheet` to the bottom of your `MapsActivity` layout.
+The root of the view should be a `CoordinatorLayout`.
 You can find the full xml layout on **Link to the github sample with the full view**

 ```xml
     <FrameLayout